Paul Douglas (Illinois politician)

 Paul Howard Douglas (March 26, 1892 – September 24, 1976) was an American politician and Georgist economist.
 A member of the Democratic Party, he served as a U.S. senator from Illinois for eighteen years, from 1949 to 1967.
 During his Senate career, he was a prominent member of the liberal coalition.

 Born in Massachusetts and raised in Maine, Douglas graduated from Bowdoin College and Columbia University.
 He served as a professor of economics at several schools, most notably the University of Chicago, and earned a reputation as a reformer while a member of the Chicago City Council (1939–1942).
-During World War II, he served in the U.S. Marine Corps, rising to the rank of lieutenant colonel and becoming known as a war hero.
+During World War II he served in the U.S. Marine Corps, rising to the rank of lieutenant colonel and becoming known as a war hero.

 He first married Dorothy Wolff in 1915.
 They had four children.
-He divorced her in 1930 and a year later married Emily Taft Douglas, daughter of sculptor Lorado Taft and a U.S. representative from Illinois's At-large district (1945–1947).
+He divorced her in 1930 and a year later married Emily Taft, daughter of sculptor Lorado Taft; Emily later served one term as U.S. representative from Illinois's at-large congressional district.